 Climate Change and Extreme Weather

-Weather patterns are dramatically being changed by climate change, and so is agriculture.
-From torrential rains to drought, farmers have it all.
-Temperatures that are regularly breaking records are interfering with crop seasons resulting in sluggish yields.
+Weather patterns are dramatically changing, and it's affecting agriculture.
+From torrential rains to drought, farmers are getting it all.
+Temperatures are regularly breaking records.
+This is interfering with crop seasons resulting in sluggish yields.
 The weather is even changing the quality of food.
-Wheat and cord are being produced less and less in grain-producing parts of Europe and the Midwestern US, with millions of people affected.
-And, unfortunately, extreme weather conditions have become more common, and the harvest is hard for farmers to anticipate.
+Wheat and cord are being produced less and less in grain-producing parts of Europe and the Midwestern US.
+And, unfortunately, extreme weather conditions have become more common.

 Geopolitical Conflicts